Alistair Fair profile picture

 Other areas where Alistair has particular expertise are as follows:

 • Theatre architecture in twentieth-century Britain.
-This work has led to numerous publications.
-In particular, the book Modern Playhouses: an Architectural History of Britain’s New Theatres, 1945-1985 (Oxford, 2018; reissued in paperback in 2020) is the first architectural history of Britain's post-war theatre-building boom, exploring some 70 of these buildings and their wider contexts.
+This work has led to numerous publications, in particular the book Modern Playhouses: an Architectural History of Britain’s New Theatres, 1945-1985 (Oxford, 2018; reissued in paperback in 2020).
 The book was shortlisted for the 2019 SAHGB Alice Davis Hitchcock Medallion for the best architectural history published in Britain in 2018, and the 2019 Theatre Book Award.
 Alistair subsequently completed a further substantial book about contemporary theatre design, Play On (Lund Humphries, 2019), and a book about an architectural practice known for their theatres, but whose other work was also significant (Peter Moro and Partners, Liverpool University Press, 2021).

 • The relationships between ideas of community and the built environment in Britain, c.
 1919-79 (funded by the British Academy/Leverhulme Trust, 2020-22, and resulting in several academic articles on topics including privacy, social development, and the 'centre' as a form of planning, the latter co-written with Dr Elizabeth Darling)